slee279/EPL/README.md

 # Methods
 1. Scores of each matches will be predicted using Poisson distribution.
 (Match Based Rating)
+    - The result of this (W/D/L percent) will be used as features in regression models
     - How many goals will be scored in 90 minutes
     - Using teams' offensive and defensive rating

 2. Save probabilities.
 3. Combine the probabilities (Match Based Rating) and other datas (Roster Based Rating).
     - EPL teams' overall stats from past database(www.football-data.co.uk, www.transfermarkt.co.uk, www.sportsmole.co.uk, www.soccerstats.com)